sdenev/Cordova-SQLitePlugin/README.md

+**CAUTION: This fork explicitly sets the sqlite file in iOS to be in the Resources directory!!!!**

 # Cordova/PhoneGap SQLitePlugin

 Native interface to sqlite in a Cordova/PhoneGap plugin for Android & iOS, working to follow the HTML5 Web SQL API as close as possible.